Ministry for Foreign Affairs (East Germany)

 The West German counterpart to the Ministry was the Federal Foreign Office.
 The office still serves as the current German foreign ministry, considering itself to be the direct continuation of the Foreign Office of the North German Confederation, established in 1870.

+Foreign Ministers of the German Democratic Republic from 1949 to 1991

+The foreign ministry of the German Democratic Republic was responsible for foreign relations, the conclusion of international treaties, and the management of the diplomatic service.
+It was represented by the Minister of Foreign Affairs, as well as representatives of ministers and state secretaries.
+However, the Foreign Minister was subordinate to the Secretary for Foreign Relations in the Socialist Unity Party of Germany, a role in which Hermann Axen served between 1966 and 1989.